 This is easy to do with Square’s email marketing software, which automatically segments your customer lists into loyal, casual, and lapsed.
 The software comes packed with ready-to-go templates for promotions, events, and announcements, so you can quickly send out beautifully-designed emails.
 It will also have special email templates for Thanksgiving, the holidays, and New Years.

 A line out the door is always a good thing.
 But to avoid impatient customers, be prepared with a way to speed up the checkout process.
 Many businesses have found success with ordering multiple Square readers for their busy season.
 That way, you can dispatch your employees to take payments straight from the line.
+Optimizing your checkout counter and keeping it simple also allows customers to move quickly through the line.
 For more tips on line-busting, read our post on 6 Ways to Improve Your Checkout Speed.

 Blame it on Murphy’s Law, but sometimes, things tend to go wrong at the most inopportune times—say, your internet goes out during a sales rush.
 To make this less of a catastrophe should it happen, enable Offline Mode on your Square account.
 That way, you can still take payments, even if you’re not online.